Hurricane Irma has Miami in its sights

-Hurricane Irma was on a track to slam Miami as it continued to cut a destructive swath through the Caribbean islands Thursday, leaving death and destruction in its wake.
+Hurricane Irma was on a track to slam Miami this weekend as it continued to cut a fatal and destructive swath through the Caribbean islands Thursday.

-As of 10 a.m., the glamorous Florida city was 60 hours from feeling the first effects of a killer storm that has already been blamed for nine deaths across a string of islands and has left more than a million people in Puerto Rico in the dark, NBC News' Weather Unit warned.
+As of 6 p.m., Miami was about 52 hours from feeling the first effects of a killer storm that has already been blamed for at least nine deaths across a string of islands and has left more than a million people in Puerto Rico in the dark, NBC News' Weather Unit said.

 "We likely will not know the fate of Miami until Irma turns north either Saturday afternoon or Saturday evening," the meteorologists said in an update.

+Irma was about 40 miles south of Grand Turk island with winds of 175 mph, according to the latest National Hurricane Center bulletin.

-The good news is that Irma "has peaked in intensity" and likely to weaken very slowly over the next four days, they said.
+The good news is that Irma "has peaked in intensity" and likely to weaken very slowly over the next four days, the NBC forecasters said.

 But even a slightly weaker Irma could do serious damage to Miami and lash the low-lying city with 129 mph winds and gusts of up to 159 mph.